 We value each of our students as an individual and are aware that individuals have different characters and needs, yet each student is also a member of the school community and must respect the rights of the other learners.
 We encourage our students to display self control and good manners at all times.

-We develop student leadership through our prefect system, the student council and other such forums.
-Prefects take responsibility for the younger children and act as high-profile representatives of the school on all public occasions and the council members meet regularly to discuss current issues and help make decisions on how to improve student life at the academy.
+We develop student leadership through our student council and other such forums.
+Student Leaders take responsibility for the younger children and act as high-profile representatives of the school on all public occasions and the council members meet regularly to discuss current issues and help make decisions on how to improve student life at the academy.

 Through our tutorial programme and weekly assemblies, we aim to support our students' spiritual, moral, social and cultural development with the goal of creating caring and active citizens not only within the Academy but also within the wider community.